AUGMXNT/llm-tracker.info-vault/About.md

 This site was started in early 2023 and is maintained by [Leonard Lin](https://leonardlin.com/)  as a way to track his exploration of LLMs and generative AI.

-The contents of the site is now an [obsidian-git](https://github.com/denolehov/obsidian-git) backed Obsidian notebook and pull requests for content can be submitted to the [vault repo](https://github.com/AUGMXNT/llm-tracker.info-vault/).
+This site was originally using [BookStack](https://www.bookstackapp.com/) but is now published with [Quartz](https://quartz.jzhao.xyz/), backed by an [obsidian-git](https://github.com/denolehov/obsidian-git) synced [Obisdian](https://obsidian.md/) notebook and pull requests for content can be submitted to the [vault repo](https://github.com/AUGMXNT/llm-tracker.info-vault/).

 For publishing, we use [Quartz](https://quartz.jzhao.xyz/).
 It's very similar to [Flowershow](https://flowershow.app/) but a bit faster, more active, and speedy.

 |  | [Flowershow](https://flowershow.app) | [Quartz](https://quartz.jzhao.xyz/) |
 | ---- | ---- | ---- |